sattva2020/N8N-AI-Starter-Kit/README.md

 the `image:` with a registry image.
 See `compose/optional-services.yml` and `services/lightrag/README.lightrag.md` for details.

+NOTE: Recent infra changes added an optional LightRAG service and updated the environment generator to create LightRAG secrets (see `env.schema` and `scripts/setup.sh`).
+If you enable LightRAG, set `LIGHRAG_DOMAIN` and a `LIGHTRAG_API_KEY` or `TOKEN_SECRET` in your `.env` before exposing the service via Traefik to avoid accidental public access.

 Note: recent changes added the LightRAG optional service to `compose/optional-services.yml` (profiles: `developer`, `cpu`, `gpu-nvidia`).
 If you enable it, ensure `services/lightrag` is present or set an external